PeterTakahashi/service-base-fastapi/README.md

 - Rotated text isn't handled well in Gimp.
 When editing a rotated textbox it'll also show a popup that it was modified by an outside program.
 - Font family is controlled separately, with the `--gimp-font` argument.

-## Next steps

-A list of what needs to be done next, you're welcome to contribute.

-1. Use diffusion model based inpainting to achieve near perfect result, but this could be much slower.
-2. ~~**IMPORTANT!!!HELP NEEDED!!!** The current text rendering engine is barely usable, we need your help to improve text rendering!~~
-3. Text rendering area is determined by detected text lines, not speech bubbles.\
-   This works for images without speech bubbles, but making it impossible to decide where to put translated English text.
-I have no idea how to solve this.
-4. [Ryota et al.](https://arxiv.org/abs/2012.14271) proposed using multimodal machine translation, maybe we can add ViT features for building custom NMT models.
-5. Make this project works for video(rewrite code in C++ and use GPU/other hardware NN accelerator).\
-   Used for detecting hard subtitles in videos, generating ass file and remove them completely.
-6. Create pip repository